The Ultimate K-Swap Installation Guide

 We even use the Speedfactory Racing detent springs in our own B-AWD Civic, and they made a massive difference to the feel of the gear changes.

 The last optional upgrade worth looking at is a shifter spring upgrade.
-If you were going to buy a brand new shifter, such as the Hybrid Racing DC5 V3, this would already come with a stiff spring, but if you're looking to upgrade OEM or an older shifter, then this would be the way to go.
+If you were going to buy a brand-new shifter, such as the Hybrid Racing DC5 V3, it would already come with a stiff spring.

 K-Swap Driveshafts